9 Enchanting First Snow Day Traditions will let you pick the perfect idea for your family to celebrate the start of a magical season.

 She also bakes a fresh batch of snowflake cookies and tops it off with some hot cocoa that the kids devour before drifting off into wonderland.

-Bring plenty of blankets and watch nature paint the scenery.
+Bring plenty of blankets and watch the dance of snowflakes.
 A sled would make the perfect table to lay out your treats.